-If a document confirming the terms of the occupancy was required/made available by the Government or agency arranging the Scheme or was deemed appropriate by the Church as further details of the Scheme emerge, this would be a property contract and TMCP would need to approve the same on behalf of the Connexional Team under Standing Order 931(3).
+As discussed in Section 4, an “excluded licence” should be entered into by the Managing Trustees, the host and the guest(s).
+This document would be a property contract and TMCP would need to approve the same on behalf of the Connexional Team under Standing Order 931(3).

 8. Standard of accommodation

 |Is the Manse suitable for the needs of the guests and host?
 Does it comply with the requirements of the Scheme?|| |